Why do people love certain brands and stores?

 While the activities change slightly each year, they are based on two pillars: group reading to increase marketing knowledge, and problem-solving workshops in which groups consider solutions to marketing problems.

-In the problem-solving workshop, students will participate in inter-university student research competitions and tackle problems given to them by companies.
-In groups, students will analyze the market and target consumers, set themes that will lead to proposals, and through repeated discussions, derive solutions.
-In 2020, students worked on problems given to them by JAL, in 2021 by World, in 2022 by Sazaby Group, and in 2023 by Mitsubishi Electric, proposing new products, new businesses, and branding strategies aimed at young people.
-By working in groups to consider marketing strategies based on specific themes, students gained the ability to promote group work, insight into consumer psychology, and marketing knowledge.
+In problem-solving workshops, students participate in inter-university student research competitions and tackle problems given to them by companies.
+In groups, students analyze the market and target consumers, set a theme that will lead to a proposal, and through repeated discussion, derive a solution.
+To date, students have worked on problems given to them by a variety of companies, including airlines, fashion companies, and home appliance and consumer goods manufacturers, proposing new products, new businesses, and branding strategies aimed at young people.
+By considering marketing strategies for specific problems, students deepen their understanding of marketing knowledge and develop the ability to analyze the business environment and target consumers.
+Furthermore, group work aims to develop a sense of responsibility, cooperation, and planning skills.

 Student Voices